-At Haven Hills, our Partial Hospitalization Program (PHP) is an extended day treatment program aimed at treating adult women suffering from eating disorders and co-occuring addiction related to underlying trauma.
-Our trauma informed treatment program provides 8 hours of clinical support from a multi-disciplinary treatment team each day.
+At Haven Hills, our Partial Hospitalization Program (PHP), also known as PHP treatment, is an extended day treatment program aimed at treating adult women suffering from eating disorders and co-occurring addiction related to underlying trauma.
+Our trauma-informed treatment program provides 8 hours of clinical support from a multi-disciplinary treatment team each day.
 Our clinical and nutritional programming takes place Monday through Friday from 7:00am to 3:30pm and includes a variety of therapeutic and experimental components.
 We understand that each woman who comes through our door has a unique set of needs and we work in a collaborative manner with each individual and their family to tailor a treatment plan that meets each individual’s where they are.

-We strongly believe in the importance of involving family/support members in the treatment process and we require each client to include at least on support individual in their treatment plan.
-Our clinicians incorporate a weekly support session into each individual treatment plan; eaither in person or through on-line video chat.
-We also provide multi-family groups and weekend family workshops on a regular basis to ensure our clients families are engaging in their own personal recovery process in order to facilitate healing on a familial level, reducing the chance of relapse and increasing sustainable recovery.
+We strongly believe in the importance of involving family/support members in the PHP therapy process and we require each client to include at least one support individual in their treatment plan.
+Our clinicians incorporate a weekly support session into each individual treatment plan; either in person or through online video chat.
+We also provide multi-family groups and weekend family workshops on a regular basis to ensure our clients’ families are engaging in their own personal recovery process in order to facilitate healing on a familial level, reducing the chance of relapse and increasing sustainable recovery.